 Jennifer Fulton, Chief Executive with Ulster Wildlife said:

 “This funding provides a welcome and timely boost for Northern Ireland’s environment and economy.
-By investing in young people to step up and become a driving force for change in their local community, the impacts will be far reaching, not only to their own lives from improved skills, employment prospects and health and wellbeing, but by creating a better place for us all to live, work and play.”
+The impacts of investing in young people to become a driving force for change in their local community will be far reaching.
+On a personal level they will have improved skills, employment opportunities and health and wellbeing.
+This will also create a better place for us all to live, work and play.”

 Stephanie Hilborne OBE, Chief Executive of The Wildlife Trusts said:

 “Our Bright Future is an innovative movement for change.
 It is brilliant that The Big Lottery Fund has recognised that societal and environmental challenges are two sides of the same coin.
-The programme supports young people to develop the skills needed to thrive in the workplace and it does so through the environment.
+Similarly the programme supports young people to develop the skills needed to thrive in the workplace.
+It does so through the environment.
 We want to see a generation of courageous and wise leaders empowered to change our world for the better.”

 Peter Ainsworth, UK Chair, Big Lottery Fund said:

 “The environment is where we live.
-Our Bright Future is designed to unleash the ambition of young people across the UK to make a personal and collective contribution to making our environment brighter, happier and more resilient to threats like climate change and the waste of natural resources.
+Our Bright Future is designed to unleash the ambition of young people across the UK.
+They’ll make a personal and collective contribution to making our environment brighter, happier and more resilient to threats like climate change and the waste of natural resources.

 “This initiative over the next five years aims to join up the social, economic and environmental benefits that will come from enabling young people to shape their own future and others that follow them.”